hashicorp/terraform-provider-assert/docs/index.md

 ---
 page_title: "Provider: Assert"
 description: |-
-  The Assert provider provides functions to verify values in your Terraform configuration to make sure they meet specific criteria.
+  The Assert provider provides functions to verify values in your Terraform configurations to make sure they meet specific criteria.
 ---

 # ASSERT Provider

-The Assert provider is a utility provider that helps practitioners to simplify the way they write assertions in their Terraform configuration.
+The Assert provider is a utility provider that helps practitioners to simplify the way they write assertions in their Terraform configurations.

-This provider does not manage any infrastructure, but instead provides a set of provider-defined functions that can be used to assert that values in Terraform configuration meet specific criteria.
+This provider does not manage any infrastructure, but instead provides a set of provider-defined functions that can be used to assert that values in Terraform configurations meet specific criteria.

 Use the navigation to the left to read about the available resources.